Outsource Smartly: A Guide to Choosing Marketing Consultants or Agencies

 • Roll out a big go-to-market (GTM) initiative that needs extensive marketing and communications support.
 A classic example is Nike, whose GTM strategy is well-known for building customer relationships and engendering brand loyalty through its athlete partnerships, exclusive product drops and immersive digital experiences — all of which require far-reaching expertise and support to execute successfully.

-• Don’t have the in-house expertise for a specific assignment.
+• Don’t have the in-house expertise for specific assignments.
 For example, your CFO is giving detailed remarks about your business for a financial analyst roadshow.
-You may need someone experienced in investor relations to craft the presentation, format the Q&A and coach the executive in presenting the remarks.
+You may need an agency that specialized in investor relations to craft the presentation, format the Q&A and coach the executive in presenting the remarks.

 • Need to focus on an overarching social media or digital marketing strategy.
-If you’re considering a new social media, email or digital marketing strategy, an agency can work with you to develop a comprehensive strategy for launching it successfully.
+If you’re considering a new social media, email or digital marketing strategy, an agency can work with you to develop a comprehensive strategy for launching it successfully, and being there with you to manage it from beginning-to-end.

 • Want support over a long period or on a bigger scale.
 You might have multiple launches and events planned over several months or years that could take place in various markets.
 It makes sense to bring on an agency with broad-based talent to support your goals and help you scale.